Aleppo hospitals hit as ground battles rage

 Story highlights

-- Two of Aleppo's remaining overstretched hospitals are hit in the latest offensive
+- Two of Aleppo's remaining hospitals are hit in the latest offensive

-- Syrian army says it has seized territory in Aleppo but rebels and activists disagree
+- Syrian army says it has seized territory in Aleppo, but rebels and activists disagree

-Damascus (CNN)Two hospitals in eastern Aleppo have been bombed "out of service", staff and activists said, as airstrikes continued to pound rebel-held parts of the city.
+Damascus, Syria (CNN)Two hospitals in eastern Aleppo have been bombed "out of service," staff and activists said, as airstrikes continued to pound rebel-held parts of the northern Syrian city on Wednesday.

-Hospital staff said the city's M2 and M10 hospitals were hit in early hours of Wednesday morning, putting intensive care units out of use.
+Hospital staff said the city's M2 and M10 hospitals were hit early Wednesday, putting intensive care units out of use.

-Dr. Mounir Hakimi, of the International Union of Medical Care and Relief Organizations (UOSSM) and UK-based charity Syrian Relief, told CNN that the M10 hospital was hit by an airstrike and M2 by shelling.
+Dr. Mounir Hakimi of the International Union of Medical Care and Relief Organizations and UK-based charity Syrian Relief told CNN that an airstrike hit the M10 hospital and shelling the M2.

 "Anyone offering help to civilians now is being targeted," he said.
 "It's the message that any humanitarian response is not welcome."

-At least six people were killed Wednesday morning when an airstrike hit a bakery as people were lining up to buy bread, according to several activists.
+At least six people were killed Wednesday morning when an airstrike struck a bakery as people lined up to buy bread, according to activists.
 They said the death toll was expected to rise.

 Ground battles also raged Wednesday in Aleppo between the Syrian army and rebels.

-The Syrian army said it took control of the central Farafra neighborhood in Aleppo's old city Tuesday, bringing it closer to rebel-held eastern areas.
+The Syrian army said it took control of the central Farafra neighborhood in Aleppo's old city Tuesday, bringing it closer to the rebel-held eastern areas.

-However, rebels and activists inside the besieged northern city told CNN that these claims were not accurate and that there had been no ground assault in the areas.
+However, rebels and activists inside the besieged city told CNN there had been no ground assault in those areas.

-There are conflicting reports of how many people were killed in airstrikes on eastern Aleppo on Tuesday.
+There are conflicting reports of how many people were killed Tuesday in airstrikes on eastern Aleppo.

 The rebel-held Aleppo Health Directorate reported 18 deaths, including six children.
-The activist group Aleppo Media Center said more than 30 people were killed, but it was unclear if some of those deaths were a result of strikes on previous days or bodies pulled out of the rubble.
+The activist group Aleppo Media Center said more than 30 people were killed, but it was unclear if some of those deaths were a result of earlier strikes or bodies pulled out of the rubble.

+The UN children's agency, UNICEF, said Wednesday that at least 96 children had been killed and 223 injured in eastern Aleppo since Friday.

 Hundreds of airstrikes have rocked the beleaguered city, home to more than 250,000 people, since the Syrian government, backed by Russia, announced a renewed, "comprehensive" offensive on Thursday.